SES-CSU/remote-monitor-web/README.md

 3. Azure App Service will automatically deploy the new changes.

 ## Licence
-This work is licensed under the Creative Commons Attribution-NonCommercial 3.0 Australia License.
+This work is licensed under Firmware: GPLv3.

 This work was created with the assistance of the [Miguel Grinberg Microblog Mega-Tutorial](https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-i-hello-world).